 How did Montana get its name?

-However, before Congress decided on Montana as the official name, Republicans and Democrats quarreled over whether this Latin-based word was appropriate, with many Democrats favoring alternatives, such as Jefferson, Douglas, and Shoshone.
+Before Congress decided on the official name, Republicans and Democrats quarreled over whether this Latin-based word was appropriate.
+Many Democrats favored alternatives, such as Jefferson, Douglas, and Shoshone.

 Why Jefferson, Douglas, or Shoshone?
 How did they settle on Montana?
 Read on to find out how Montana got its name.